Mobile timing game in development

 Name and tone

-A calm name for a nervous little game.
+A small name for a tense game.

 Competition design